StatCan/gae-eag/en/docs/vm.md

-#About GEA Virtual Machines
+#About GAE Virtual Machines
-**A DAS-GEA Virtual Machine can be created for you.**
+**A DAS-GAE Virtual Machine can be created for you.**

-???info "The standard GEA VMs include the following:"
+???info "The standard GAE VMs include the following:"
 	Hardware:

 	- 4vcpus, 14GiB Memory (larger specs available)